mverleg/voronoi/README.rst

 It's just a little challenge:

 * Try to get good performance, by using algorithms with good complexity and by avoiding inefficiencies.
-No advanced math of GPUs, though.
+No advanced math or GPUs, though.
 * Make it all as type-safe as possible.

 Examples